Who can join Scouting?

 Scout sections hold a weekly meeting, lasting from one to two hours depending on the age group, as well as outdoor activities whenever possible.
 These can include field trips, tours, camping, and hiking.
-Even Beavers can expect to have at least one adventuresome outing during the year.

 What regular events and activities for youth make up the Scouting ‘year’?

 Although the Scouting ‘year’ runs September to August, sections only have regular meetings from September to May, excluding Christmas break and March break.
 Some sections may attend a summer camp such as a Jamboree during the summer months.
 Visit the section pages on this web site for more information.

 What are the direct costs in time, and monetary expense?

 Direct costs include annual registration (which provides insurance coverage), uniform, occasional fees for special activities to cover expenses, and some personal camping equipment like a sleeping bag and a backpack.